marxtin/dci_js_exercise_solutions/README.md

 - they start wit 03_pb_

-### 2. my own exercises/implementations and solutions with explanations
+### 2. tutorium exercises/implementations and solutions with explanations

 #### in alphabetical order